It’s simple, yet frustrating.

 Why is it happening?
 In a word: spammers.
 Let’s look at what they’re up to.

 Become a Patron of Ask Leo! and go ad-free!

 Bounces for email you didn't send

 Spam often appears to have come from someone who did not send it at all.
 If that’s you, you may get bounce messages when that spam is identified as spam by its recipient or when it is sent to invalid email addresses.
 There’s nothing to be done, as it was never your doing to begin with.

 Bounces for emails you didn’t send are the result of spammers trying to get people to open their spam and click on the links in the spam message.

-Spammers want their email to look like it’s coming from someone who might be trusted.
+Spammers want their email to look like it’s coming from someone the reader might trust.
 In other words, they want it to look like it’s coming from you.
 “From spoofing” allows them to do exactly that.
-They write messages using your email address, and maybe even your name in the “From:” address.
+They write messages using your email address and maybe even your name in the “From:” address.
 It’s easy to do, and spammers have been doing it for a long time.

-If the email address the spammer sent it to belongs to a real person, they may see email looking like it came from you.
-They probably have no idea who you are, and perhaps mark it as spam.
+If the email address the spammer sent it to belongs to a real person, they may see email that looks like it came from you.
+They probably have no idea who you are, and may mark it as spam.

 Since spammers are simply blasting email out to huge databases of email addresses, they have no idea whether those addresses are legitimate or not.
 If they send email to an address that no longer exists, never existed,1 or recognizes the message as spam, it bounces automatically.